Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: Efficient implementation of the BnB-PEP Algorithm

 where $Y$ is initialized to be a randomly generated set of $2(N+2)^{2}$ unit vectors in $\rl^{N+2}$ following the prescription of \cite[$\mathsection$5.1]{benson2003solving}.
-By replacing $Z=PP^{\top}$ in \eqref{eq:BnB-PEP-Preli} with \eqref{eq:starting-set-lazy}, a relaxation, we obtain a simpler QCQP.
-Then, update $Y$ lazily by repeating the following steps (i)--(iii) a finite number of times ($1\times10^{6}$ times in our implementation): \begin{itemize} \item[(i)] Solve the relaxation of \eqref{eq:BnB-PEP-Preli}, where \eqref{eq:starting-set-lazy} is used instead of $Z=PP^{\top}$, to obtain $Z$ and a lower bound. \item[(ii)] Find the minimum eigenvalue $\textrm{eig}_{\textrm{min}}(Z)$ and corresponding normalized eigenvector $u$ of $Z$.
-If $\textrm{eig}_{\textrm{min}}(Z)\ge0$, terminate. \item[(iii)] Add $u$ to $Y$, i.e., add the constraint $\tr(Zuu^{\top})\geq0$.
+In \eqref{eq:BnB-PEP-Preli}, we relax $Z=PP^{\top}$ into the constraint \eqref{eq:starting-set-lazy} and obtain a simpler QCQP.} Then, update $Y$ lazily by repeating the following steps (i)--(iii) a finite number of times ($1\times10^{6}$ times in our implementation): \begin{itemize} \item[(i)] Solve the relaxation of \eqref{eq:BnB-PEP-Preli}, where \eqref{eq:starting-set-lazy} is used instead of $Z=PP^{\top}$, to obtain $Z$ and a lower bound. \item[(ii)] Find the minimum eigenvalue $\textrm{eig}_{\textrm{min}}(Z)$ and corresponding normalized eigenvector $u$ of $Z$.
+If $\textrm{eig}_{\textrm{min}}(Z) \geq 0$, terminate. \item[(iii)] If $\textrm{eig}_{\textrm{min}}(Z) < 0$, then add $u$ to $Y$, i.e., add the constraint $\tr(Zuu^{\top})\geq0$.
 (Note, $\tr(Zuu^{\top})<0$.
 So the added constraint makes the current $Z$ infeasible for the updated relaxation \eqref{eq:starting-set-lazy}.) \end{itemize} In step (ii), if $\textrm{eig}_{\textrm{min}}(Z)\ge0$, then the solution $Z$ of the relaxation \eqref{eq:starting-set-lazy} is in fact optimal for the original unrelaxed problem, so we terminate.
 We use the lazy constraint callback interface of \texttt{JuMP} to implement this scheme.
-After adding one additional linear constraint in step (iii), updating the solution in step (i) is efficient since \texttt{Gurobi} and all modern solvers based on the simplex algorithm can quickly update a solution when one linear constraint is added \cite[pp. 205-207]{bertsimas1997introduction}.
+After adding one additional linear constraint in step (iii), updating the solution in step (i) is efficient since \texttt{Gurobi} and all modern solvers based on the simplex algorithm can quickly update a solution when one linear constraint is added \cite[pp.\ 205--207]{bertsimas1997introduction}.